Hive Documentation

 | Daily Standups | Automated agent activity summaries across all teams and workflows. |

-| Voice Assistant | Wake-word detection, natural-language voice commands, intent recognition, and state-aware responses. |
+| Voice Assistant | Wake-word detection, natural-language voice commands, intent recognition, TTS auto-speak for AI responses, and state-aware responses. |

 Terminal & Execution